What Is Ext2/Ext3/Ext4 File System (Linux) Format and What's The Difference - Qiling

 Ext4

 Ext4 was initially introduced to extend storage limits and improve system performance.
-Compared to the previous Ext system, Ext4 can support up to 1EB volume size and for single files up to 16TB with standard 4K block size.
+It can support up to 1EB volume size and single files up to 16TB, a significant improvement over the previous Ext system.

 Ext2